 Apply the % of sales figure to each of these to derive your % Post Tax Profit.
 Is the result between 10% and 15%.
 Probably not I would suspect.

-I have prepared a Checklist to help you with this Topic which is available for download for free if you sign up below.
-Simply put your name and email into the boxes below to join the Community and get the Free Bonus
+I have prepared a Checklist to help you with this Topic which is available for download for free by clicking on the link below

 In Part 2 of this blog post I will show you how to work with these variables to start to strategically construct your Profit and Loss Account so that your business’s Profit is something that you make happen rather than something that happens to you.